Luc Maierhofer: 2017–18 season

-2018–2019 season
+2018–19 season

+Beginning the season by competing on the 2018–19 ISU Junior Grand Prix series, Maierhofer finished tenth at 2018 JGP Slovakia and ninth at 2018 JGP Austria.
+He subsequently went on to compete on the senior level, finishing fifth at the 2018 Golden Bear of Zagreb and the 2018 CS Inge Solar Memorial – Alpen Trophy, seventh at the 2018 Warsaw Cup, and sixteenth at the 2018 CS Golden Spin of Zagreb.

-Maierhofer began his season on the JGP series, placing within the top ten at both of his assignments.
-At the Austrian Championships in December, he won the junior men's title and finished second to Maurizio Zandron in the senior category.
-He was assigned to the 2019 European Championships because Zandron was not yet eligible to represent Austria in ISU events.
+At the 2019 Austrian Championships in December, he won the junior men's title and finished second to Maurizio Zandron in the senior category.
+He was assigned to the 2019 European Championships because the Italian-born Zandron was not yet eligible to represent Austria in ISU events.
 Maierhofer qualified to the final segment at the European Championships, which took place in January in Minsk, Belarus.
-He placed 21st in the short program, 19th in the free skate, and 20th overall.
+He placed twenty-first in the short program, nineteenth in the free skate, and twentieth overall.

 In March, Maierhofer advanced to the free skate at the 2019 World Junior Championships in Zagreb, Croatia.
 He finished 18th after placing 14th in the short and 21st in the free.
 Later that month, he competed at the 2019 World Championships in Saitama, Japan.
-Ranked 26th in the short, he did not reach the free skate.
+Ranked twenty-sixth in the short program, he did not advance to the free skate segment.

+2019–20 season

+Maierhofer began his final season as a junior-level singles skater by competing on the 2019–20 ISU Junior Grand Prix series, finishing thirteenth at 2019 JGP Croatia and eighth at 2019 JGP Italy.

+Going on to compete on the senior international level, Maierhofer finished sixth at the 2019 CS Ice Star.
+He subsequently won silver at the 2019 Golden Bear of Zagreb, gold at the 2019 Open d'Andorra.
+In February, he placed ninth at the 2020 Bavarian Open and eleventh at the 2020 Tallink Hotels Cup.

+Selected to compete at the 2020 World Junior Championships in Tallinn, Estonia, Maierhofer finished twenty-fifth in the short program and failed to advance to the free skate.

+2020–21 season

+During the season Maierhofer competed at two competitions: the 2021 Austrian Championships and the 2021 International Challenge Cup.
+He would finish second and eleventh, respectively, at these events.

-2021–2022 season
+2021–22 season

-Maierhofer began the Olympic season at the 2021 CS Lombardia Trophy, where he placed sixteenth.
-He withdrew from the 2021 CS Nebelhorn Trophy, but went on to place eighteenth at the 2021 CS Finlandia Trophy and eleventh at the 2021 CS Cup of Austria.
+Maierhofer began the season by competing on the 2021–22 ISU Challenger Series, finishing sixteenth at the 2021 CS Lombardia Trophy.
+He withdrew from the 2021 CS Nebelhorn Trophy, but would go on to place eighteenth at the 2021 CS Finlandia Trophy and eleventh at the 2021 CS Cup of Austria.
+He would then win silver at the 2021 Open d'Andorra.

+In December, Maierhofer won the senior men's national title at the 2022 Austrian Championships.
+He would then win silver at the 2022 Bavarian Open and the 2022 Merano Cup before closing the season with an eighth-place finish at the 2022 International Challenge Cup.